brianecook/malleable/README.md

 After dependencies are installed run `npm start`.
 This will prompt you to log into the Shopify storefront that you plan on working on.

-Once logged in, open a *separate* terminal tab.
+Once logged in, open a **separate** terminal tab.
 In this tab run `npm run watch`.
-This command will watch for changes in the scripts and styles directories and output the appropriate files.
+This command will watch for changes in the scripts and styles directories and output the appropriate files in the assets folder.